 If you’ve considered adding more bonds to your investment portfolio, here are some things to know about bonds before getting started:

-- Issue Price: how much the bond is initially sold for (principal amount)
+- Issue Price: how much it is initially sold for (principal amount)

-- Face Value: how much the bond is (or will be) worth at maturity
+- Face Value: how much it is (or will be) worth at maturity

-- Maturity Date: when the bond will “mature” and you’ll be paid back the face value of the bond you invested in
+- Maturity Date: when the bond will “mature” and you’ll be paid back the face value you invested in

 - Credit Quality: the rating a company or government entity issuing bonds receives from a credit rater like Moody’s or Standard & Poor’s (expressed in letter ratings, like AA or B)